Smart Growth and Preservation of Existing and Historic Buildings

-National Trust for Historic Preservation, Sustainability: Exit Resource page for articles, case studies, and links related to sustainability, including resources on green building, building reuse, and sustainable communities.
+National Trust for Historic Preservation, Sustainability: Resource page for articles, case studies, and links related to sustainability, including resources on green building, building reuse, and sustainable communities.

-Main Street America, UrbanMain: Exit Offers community-driven economic development services to help older and historic neighborhood commercial districts restore economic vitality and improve quality of life.
+Main Street America, UrbanMain: Offers community-driven economic development services to help older and historic neighborhood commercial districts restore economic vitality and improve quality of life.

-State of New Jersey's Rehabilitation Subcode: Exit Describes the approach that New Jersey used to modified its building code to encourage rehabilitation of existing structures, and indicators of its success.
+State of New Jersey's Rehabilitation Subcode: Describes the approach that New Jersey used to modified its building code to encourage rehabilitation of existing structures, and indicators of its success.

-San Francisco Green Building Ordinance Exit (incorporating protections for historic properties): Code language adopted by San Francisco that encourages green building and includes provisions for preserving historic building components.
+San Francisco Green Building Ordinance (incorporating protections for historic properties): Code language adopted by San Francisco that encourages green building and includes provisions for preserving historic building components.

-Whole Building Design Guide, Sustainable Historic Preservation: Exit Resources, codes and standards, and other information on sustainable renovation and reuse of historic buildings from the National Institute of Building Sciences.
+Whole Building Design Guide, Sustainable Historic Preservation: Resources, codes and standards, and other information on sustainable renovation and reuse of historic buildings from the National Institute of Building Sciences.

 1 Moe, Richard.
 "Sustainable Stewardship."
 Traditional Building, June 2008.